oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The II-Disclosures Object for this SD-JWT is as follows:
+The Disclosures Object for this SD-JWT is as follows:

 {#example-simple_structured-iid_payload}
 ```json